 - Then start flapping the legs up and down, like the wings of a butterfly.

 - The flapping should be slow initially and then pick up to speed.
 Breathing should be at a normal pace.

 - Gently release the posture while exhaling.

-	Benefits: Stretches the thighs, knees, and hips; regulates the intestine and bowel movement; for girls, helps in easy
+Possible benefits: Stretches the thighs, knees, and hips; regulates the intestine and bowel movement; for girls, helps in easy and painless menstruation.

-	and painless menstruation

 9. Corpse Pose (Savasana)

 Though this yoga pose looks effortless, it could be challenging as it needs patience.